MPLLang/mpl-tutorial/01-setup/README.md

 MLton [mpl] 20200827.140808-gcce156bf3
 ```

-There are also pre-compiled binaries in the `mpl/examples/bin` subdirectory.
+There are also pre-compiled binaries in the `/root/mpl/examples/bin` subdirectory.
 Let's try to run one of these.

 ### Primes Example
 In the container, we can run the pre-compiled `primes` example with 4 processors.

 ```
-<container># ls
-mpl  mpl-tutorial

-<container># mpl/examples/bin/primes @mpl procs 4 --
+<container># /root/mpl/examples/bin/primes @mpl procs 4 --
 generating primes up to 100000000 finished in 0.6058s number of primes 5761455